FieryMewtwo/send/docs/acceptance-web.md

 - [ ] It should make clear the benefits of a Firefox Account
 - [ ] It should allow users to log into or create a Firefox account
-- [ ] It should allow users to select and send multiple files in one URL
+- [ ] It should allow users to select and drip multiple files in one URL
 - [ ] It should limit the sendable file size to 1GB
 - [ ] It should allow users to set an expiration time of 5 minutes, 1 hour, or 24 hours
 - [ ] It should allow users to set an download count of 1 downloads